Altinn/altinn-studio-docs/content/app/monitoring/_index.en.md

 {{% /notice %}}

-Azure Application Insights (AI) is an extension of [Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/overview) and is what we use in Altinn to provide provide Application Performance Monitoring features for apps.
+Azure Application Insights (AI) is an extension of [Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/overview) and is what we use in Altinn to provide Application Performance Monitoring features for apps.

 AI can provide you as an app developer with valuable insights into the health, performance and usage of your app.